learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 This is being tracked in [#12](https://github.com/learntoflutter/flutter_embed_unity/issues/12) and [#14](https://github.com/learntoflutter/flutter_embed_unity/issues/14) (many thanks to [@timbotimbo](https://github.com/timbotimbo))

+## AR not supported on Flutter 3.22 with Android API 32 (version 12 / Snow Cone) or earlier

+Due to [Issue #21](https://github.com/learntoflutter/flutter_embed_unity/issues/21), AR will crash when using Flutter 3.22 on Android API 32 or earlier (thanks [@timbotimbo](https://github.com/timbotimbo))

-## Android 22+, iOS 12.0+
+## Requires Android API 22+ (version 5.1 / Android Lollipop), iOS 12.0+

-Unity 2022.3 LTS [only supports Android 5.1 “Lollipop” (API level 22) and above](https://docs.unity3d.com/Manual/android-requirements-and-compatibility.html) and [iOS 12 and above](https://docs.unity3d.com/Manual/ios-requirements-and-compatibility.html) so your app must also observe these limitations.
+Unity 2022.3 LTS [only supports Android API 22 and above](https://docs.unity3d.com/Manual/android-requirements-and-compatibility.html) and [iOS 12 and above](https://docs.unity3d.com/Manual/ios-requirements-and-compatibility.html) so your app must also observe these limitations.

 In `<your flutter app>/android/app/build.gradle` check your `minSdkVersion` is at least 22: